About Event Management

 The events you plan and develop are a broad range such as festivals, conferences, ceremonies, formal parties, concerts, or conventions.
 The success of them rely heavily on your organisational skills and meeting the budget and deadline.
 The job market for event managers is growing, with some estimates that the need for event managers will increase by one-third in the next decade and in turn more apprentices are needed to bring fresh ideas to the table.

-Event management requires strong organizational, budgeting and creative skills.
+Event management requires strong organisational, budgeting and creative skills.
 Those who work in event management must be comfortable with interacting with all levels of individuals inside and outside of their organisation.
 You’ll know how to work on your own initiative as well as using social media to promote events occurring and to snatch up potential clients.
 You may also need to be adaptable and flexible to change.

-Levels of Apprenticeships in event management:
+Levels of Apprenticeships in Event Management:

 There are two different types of events management Apprenticeships.